odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 Since the XSS attack would be perpetrated through an *inline script* (a script directly embedded in the HTML content), the browser politely refused to execute it, keeping our user safe.
-Imagine if, instead of simply displaying an alert dialog, the attacker would have setup a redirect to its own domain, through some JavaScript code that could look like:
+Imagine if, instead of simply displaying an alert dialog, the attacker would have set up a redirect to its own domain, through some JavaScript code that could look like:

 ``` js